 Kimberly-Clark is a multinational corporation that primarily produces personal care and medical products, the greater part of which are paper based, for example, bath and facial tissues, feminine hygiene products, and disposable diapers.
 Established in the United States in the late 19th century, Kimberly-Clark has expanded to become one of the leading household and personal care companies in the world.
 Some its most widely recognized brands include Cottonelle, Huggies, Kotex, and Kleenex.

-Company overviewKimberly-Clark, which specializes in household staples such as sanitary napkins and bath tissue, has experienced a stable level of revenue in the past decade, though it has declined slightly in the last several years to around 19 billion U.S. dollars.
+Kimberly-Clark, which specializes in household staples such as sanitary napkins and bath tissue, has experienced a stable level of revenue in the past decade, generating over 20 billion U.S. dollars in 2022.
 The company has three major business segments: personal care, consumer tissue, and Kimberly-Clark professional.
-The largest of these by far is the personal care segment, which accounted for a little less than half of Kimberly-Clark’s overall revenue in 2020.
-One Kimberly-Clark product which shows particular promise in the future is professional tissue paper, which generated about four billion U.S. dollars in sales in 2020 and is expected to generate about 4.6 billion dollars in sales by 2024.
+The largest of these by far is the personal care segment, which accounted for more than half of Kimberly-Clark’s overall revenue in 2022.
+In the same period, the K-C-Professional segment made around three billion U.S. dollars in net sales.

 Some of Kimberly-Clark’s brands, such as Kotex and Kleenex, have been fixtures in American households since the 1920s and reached an almost iconic status.
 Although there are dozens of facial tissue brands on the market, Kleenex is consistently among the American consumers' favorites, to the point that the name Kleenex has become synonymous with tissues in general.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 Research expert covering Cosmetics, Personal Care, Health & Hygiene industries.